nextmillenniummedia/next-sdk-android-example/docs/MigrationGuide.md

 # Migration Guide from InApp SDK

 Since v.2.0.0 we renamed our product from `InApp` to `Next`.
-You can see full list of breaking changes related to this below:
+Breaking changes:

 1. Replaced all `InApp` prefixes with `Next`:
     * Renamed `InAppSdk` class to `NextSdk`;